axibase/atsd/parsers/csv/README.md

 ## Overview

-CSV files can be [uploaded](uploading-csv-files.md) via HTTP API or manually through the user interface.
+CSV files can be [uploaded](uploading-csv-files.md) via HTTP API or manually through the web interface.

 ![](./resources/csv.gif)